hebcal/hebcal-es6/README.md

 <a name="HDate+render"></a>

 ### hDate.render([locale]) ⇒ <code>string</code>
-Returns translated/transliterated Hebrew date, e.g. `'15 Cheshvan 5769'`.
+Renders this Hebrew date as a translated or transliterated string, including ordinal e.g. `'15th of Cheshvan, 5769'`.

 **Kind**: instance method of [<code>HDate</code>](#HDate)